lsst/dp1_lsst_io/docs/tutorials/index.rst

 Tutorials demonstrating how to access and analyze data via the Rubin Science Platform (RSP).

-**Data Policy:** Only Rubin data rights holders may have an account in the Rubin Science Platform (RSP) and access Data Preview 1.
+**Data Policy:** Only Rubin data rights holders may have an account in the Rubin Science Platform (RSP) and access to Data Preview 1.
 All scientists and students in the US and Chile, plus named members of international in-kind teams, have Rubin data rights.

 `Learn more about the Rubin data policy <https://rubinobservatory.org/for-scientists/data-products/data-policy>`_.